lrusik/todoBot/README.md

 5. Type in the terminal `todoBot`

 If you want it to run on a server using ssh, type in the ssh session:
-`nohup todoBot &> /dev/null &` It'ill make able to keep the bot running after living the ssh session, delete all the output and hide the process
+`nohup todoBot &> /dev/null &` It will keep the bot running after leaving the ssh session, delete all the output and hide the process.

 Contact information
 ===================